 A majority of finding gut balance comes down to diet, but it isn’t the only thing you need to do in order to maintain a healthy gut.

 First, you need to exercise regularly.
-It helps your entire system get up and functioning in the way it should.
+It helps your entire system get up and function in the way it should.

 Then, you need to get eight hours of sleep per night.
 Stress and lack of sleep are two major factors that can influence your gut health.
 Your mood and stress actually have a direct impact on your gut flora.

 These steps are essential to helping you maintain a good gut microbiome balance.

 Dr. Mark Hyman is an expert on gut flora and has helped numerous patients change their diets and their lives.
 He does this by helping them to maintain better gut microbe balance so that they can live their best, healthiest life possible.
 Changing the way you eat can make a drastic difference in your health, and it can all start with your balanced gut microbe.

 Here is an insightful talk by Dr. Mark Hyman (during Mindvalley’s A-Fest) on the power of food and lifestyle when it comes to our overall health: